 The Pillar III Disclosures Report (the 'Report') is prepared on an individual (solo) basis in accordance with the disclosure requirements as laid out in Part Six of the IFR.
-The Report has as a starting point the financial information used in the Company's Financial Statements for the financial year ending on 31st of December 2022 which are prepared in accordance with the International Financial Reporting Standards ("IFRS").
-The disclosures are verified by the external auditors of the Company.
-The company will be responsible to submit its external auditors' verification report to CySEC.
-The Company's Pillar III disclosures are published on the Company's website: https://is-wm.com/disclosures.
+The Report has as a starting point the financial information used in the Company's Financial Statements for the financial year ending on 31st of December 2024 which are prepared in accordance with the International Financial Reporting Standards ("IFRS").
+The disclosures must be verified by the external auditors of the CIF.
+The CIF will be responsible to submit its external auditors' verification report to CySEC.
+The Company has included its risk management disclosures on its website.

+The Company's Pillar III disclosures are published on the Company's website: www.is-wm.com

-It is noted that, during 2022 the Company was not considered a Significant CIF in accordance with CySEC Circular C487.
+It is noted that, during 2024 the Company was not considered a Significant CIF in accordance with CySEC Circular C487.